This New Mexico Posole recipe is a hearty, flavorful pork soup or stew made with New Mexico red chiles, garlic, pork

 New Mexico Posole

 For me, there are a few places at Christmas-time that I crave being at because they scream Christmas to me.
 These places include Connecticut, where I grew up, any Christmas Market in Europe, and Santa Fe.
-Each place is unique and dear to my heart, and each place has its own Christmas flair that is uniquely their own.
+Each place is unique and dear to my heart, and each place has its own Christmas flair that is uniquely its own.